deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/reserved-list-management.md

 *   **`UNRESERVED`** - The default value for any label that isn't reserved.
     Labels that aren't explictly under any other status implictly have this value.
+*   **`NAMESERVER_RESTRICTED`** - Only nameservers included here can be set on a domain with this label.
+If the a label in this type exists on multiple reserved lists that are applied to the same TLD.
+The set of allowed nameservers for that label in that TLD is the intersection of all applicable nameservers.
 *   **`ALLOWED_IN_SUNRISE`** - The label can be registered during the sunrise period by a registrant with a valid claim but it is reserved thereafter.
 *   **`MISTAKEN_PREMIUM`** - The label is reserved because it was mistakenly put